The Masque of the Red Death (1964 film): Use in music

-A dialogue from the film appears in both the song "And When He Falleth" by Theatre of Tragedy, on the album Velvet Darkness They Fear, and in the song "Dopethrone" by Electric Wizard, on the album Dopethrone.
+A dialogue from the film appears in the song "And When He Falleth" by Theatre of Tragedy, on the album Velvet Darkness They Fear.

+A line of dialogue is also used in the song "Dopethrone" by English metal band Electric Wizard.

 In the intro to "Beneath the Mask" by the doom metal band Bell Witch, dialogue from the scene in which Prospero meets the Red Death in the Black Room was sampled.

 The movie was also sampled by Entombed, in their song "Living Dead".

 Remake

-A 1989 remake was written and directed by Larry Brand.
-The cast included British actors Patrick Macnee and Adrian Paul.
+A 1989 remake, executive produced by Corman, was written and directed by Larry Brand.
+The cast included Patrick Macnee and Adrian Paul.